lilasaba/jpn_g2p/README.md

 ### Transliteration: romaji-to-katakana

-The Japanese voice of espeak accepts only hiragama script as input, thus the already transliterated romaji words need to be converted to katakana.
+The Japanese voice of espeak accepts only katakana (or hiragana) scripts as input, thus the already transliterated romaji words need to be converted to katakana.
 This step is only needed if the data needs to be processed with espeak (so for wordlists, not lexica).